Mechanical ventilator - infantsVentilator - infants; Respirator - infants

 A mechanical ventilator is a machine that assists with breathing.
 This article discusses the use of mechanical ventilators in infants.

 WHY IS A MECHANICAL VENTILATOR USED?

 A ventilator is used to provide breathing support for ill or immature babies.
-Sick or premature babies are often unable to breathe well enough on their own.
+Sick or premature babies are often not able to breathe well enough on their own.
 They may need help from a ventilator to provide "good air" (oxygen) to the lungs and to remove "bad" exhaled air (carbon dioxide).

 A premature infant is a baby born before 37 completed weeks of gestation (more than 3 weeks before the due date).Read Article Now Book Mark Article

 A ventilator is a bedside machine.
 It is attached to the breathing tube that is placed into the windpipe (trachea) of sick or premature babies who need help breathing.
 Caregivers can adjust the ventilator as needed.
 Adjustments are made depending on the baby's condition, blood gas measurements, and x-rays.

 WHAT ARE THE RISKS OF A MECHANICAL VENTILATOR?